peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 The radiation scheme depends on the ability to calculate gaseous optical paths between arbitrary layers.
 Broadband optical paths are approximated by a *modified Malkmus model*.
-The scheme uses the narrow-band Malkmus band model as its bases, but adding additional parameters in order to account for secondary saturation and Voigt line shape, and increase accuracy over a range of common atmospheric conditions (temperature and pressure).
+The scheme uses the narrow-band Malkmus band model as its base, but adding additional parameters in order to account for secondary saturation and Voigt line shape, and to increase accuracy over a range of common atmospheric conditions (temperature and pressure).

 The modified Malkmus band model is defined as follows [@masek2014]: